augnairobi/.github/README.md

 [linktree](https://linktr.ee/augnairobi)

-You don't necessarily have to be located in Tokyo to join MLT.
+You don't necessarily have to be located in Nairobi to join AUGNairobi.
 We provide online videos, code and resources on [YouTube](https://www.youtube.com/@augnairobi) and [GitHub](https://github.com/augnairobi).

 **AUGNairobi Patron**: Become a AUGNairobi Patron and help us to keep AUGNAirobi meetups inclusive and for free. reach us at augnairobi@gmail.com